 SuRE™ Technology Screening services

-Identification of regulatory DNA elements as well as the genetic variation in these elements that define traits and diseases in humans, plants and animals.
+Identification of regulatory DNA elements and non-coding genetic variants that underlie traits and diseases in humans, plants and animals.

 Our novel technology in 2 steps